Abriachan Garden Entrance

 Abriachan Garden Path

 Screech!
-A brace of fighter jets swooped overhead, practicing their low level flying.
+A brace of fighter jets swooped overhead, practising their low level flying.
 Neither the nursery-woman nor her friendly dog bothered to look up.
 I did - I got a real fright, and wanted to duck for cover.
 Aargh!

 Abriachan is owned and run by the Davidsons, with help from their friendly dog West.
 Forget the Loch Ness monster - this garden is much more exciting to visit.
 You can also check out the Abriachan web-site, which has beautiful photographs of the plants grown and sold in the nursery.